gchudnov/swearwolf/README.md

 <img src="res/images/swearwolf-256.png" width="256px" height="219px" align="right" />

-> A small Scala library to create TUI
+> A Scala library to write to and read from the terminal.

 ![Scala CI](https://github.com/gchudnov/swearwolf/workflows/Scala%20CI/badge.svg)

 Built for Scala 3.1.

-The [previous](https://github.com/gchudnov/swearwolf/tree/v1.0.2) version of the library works with scala 2.13.
+Use the [previous](https://github.com/gchudnov/swearwolf/tree/v1.0.2) version of the library for scala 2.13.

 <br clear="right" /><!-- Turn off the wrapping for the logo image. -->